theothernt/AerialViews/README.md

 This is a modified (forked) version which features the following changes...

-- Support for older Android TVs (2015/ATV1)
+- Support for older Android TVs (eg. 2015/ATV1)

-- Supports only the latest Apple video feed
+- Supports *only* the latest Apple video feed

 - Option to play local version of video

+- HDR support (HDR10, Dolby Vision tested)

 - Skip video feature (Swipe right on your phone or press right on your TV remote's d-pad)